Silesian Military District: District history

 When the district was created, several divisions were subsequently set to be deployed: Polish 2nd Warsaw Infantry Division, Polish 6th Pomeranian Infantry Division, 8th Dresden Infantry Division and the 10th Sudecka Infantry Division.
 Between August and September 1945 the largest changes occurred, as many of the military units were disbanded.
-Outside the county were the following divisions: the Polish 2nd Warsaw Infantry Division, 6 and Infantry Divisions 8, transferred to the Military Districts Kraków and Lodz, with others came districts: 7, 11 and 13 Infantry Division (LWP).
+Outside the county were the following divisions: the Polish 2nd Warsaw Infantry Division, 6 and Infantry Divisions 8, transferred to the Military Districts Kraków and Łódź, with others came districts: 7, 11 and 13 Infantry Division (LWP).

-On October 22, 1945 the Silesia Military District had 42,291 soldiers.
+On October 22, 1945 the Silesian Military District had 42,291 soldiers.
 During this period, the district took command of subordinate units and the organization of military administration.
 At the same time, he took over the functions of the district headquarters, including the operational defense of its territorial area.

 In March 1946 the headquarters of the District were moved from Katowice to Wrocław.
-On November 15, 1946 Silesia Military District Command was renamed the Command Military District No. IV (DOW IV), which remained in effect until 1953.
+On November 15, 1946 Silesian Military District Command was renamed the Command Military District No. IV (DOW IV), which remained in effect until 1953.
 In 1947, the district headquarters were put under control of the Land Forces Command.
 This was again reinstated by popular consensus on December 22, 1997.

 In 1948, the soldiers within the district were involved in removing land mines in the post-war clearance effort: 3.5 million mines and 7 million pieces of unexploded shells, bombs and missiles were located and removed.
-On 4 March 1949 the Poznan Military District was dissolved and the troops of its territory were incorporated into the Silesian Military District.
-In 1950, as a result of changes in administrative divisions within the district, there were five provinces recognized: Wroclaw, Poznan, Katowice, Opole, and Zielona.
+On 4 March 1949 the Poznań Military District was dissolved and the troops of its territory were incorporated into the Silesian Military District.
+In 1950, as a result of changes in administrative divisions within the district, there were five provinces recognized: Wrocław, Poznań, Katowice, Opole, and Zielona Góra.

 Troops of the district were involved in suppressing the Poznań 1956 protests.